-If the next letter of the word is on the same key just pressed, press rest rest to advance the cursor position.

-e.g. press even then press key until the letter D appears.
-(The cursor can be moved backwards by pressing even).
+- If the next letter of the word is on the same key just pressed, press to advance the cursor position. - e.g. press then press key until the letter D appears.
+(The cursor can be moved backwards by pressing).

-More editing options (and their shortcut keys) are available by pressing store.
+More editing options (and their shortcut keys) are available by pressing pressing

-Note: and m can be used to enter the space character.
+Note: and can be used to enter the space character.